vigneshm278/SGD-Classifier/README.md

 ```
 /*
 Program to implement the prediction of iris species using SGD Classifier.
-Developed by: YUVARAJ V
+Developed by: VIGNESH M
-RegisterNumber:  212223230252
+RegisterNumber:  212223240176

 import pandas as pd
 from sklearn.datasets import load_iris